 Where to stay in Medellin:

-It’s highly recommended to stay in El Poblado neighborhood since this is where the hostels are, bars, restaurants, and the metro station.
+It’s highly recommended to stay in the El Poblado neighborhood since this is where the hostels are, bars, restaurants, and the metro station.

 We chose to stay at La Playa hostel.
-If you want a relaxed hostel but not to be that far away from all the action this is the place for you.
-It’s right in front the Happy Buddha so you can cross the road and have fun there and then go back to your quiet room and sleep tight so you will have the energy for all the activities Medellin has to offer.
+If you want a relaxed hostel but not be that far away from all the action this is the place for you.
+It’s right in front of the Happy Buddha so you can cross the road and have fun there and then go back to your quiet room and sleep tight so you will have the energy for all the activities Medellin has to offer.

 During the day, our Rooftop is the perfect spot to read a book, chill or work with your computer.
 We have great outdoor WiFi so you can update your Travel Blog or answer your e-mails, under a sunny Colombian morning!
 Don’t you smell the coffee already? #travelblogger #Coworking #backpackersworld #backpackerlife #Medellin #Colombia #hostellife

 If you stay in the El Poblado area you will most likely walk from place to place.
 If you need to get to different parts of the city, you can use the great Metro system or uber.